Rain boosts storage at reservoirs

-Water level enough to supply drinking water to the city for two more months
+Water level enough to supply drinking water to Chennai for two more months

 The city, which received its heaviest rainfall on a single day in September over the past decade on Wednesday, recorded its all-time high rainfall of 167.4 mm for the month on September 12, 1996.